MaartenPJ/ADS-portfolio/README.md

 I took the lead at several times to ensure a good planning and equal division of tasks for all members of the group.

 I did research into several data science-related topics.
 A list of articles I read can be found here [insert link] [Existing research on audio recognition and eating sounds in particular, general information on making/training/learning models]

+Data exploration consisted of several different actions: looking at the amount of samples, the distribution of labels among samples, listening to the individual audio fragments, creating waveforms and spectrograms of them, studying those images for patterns and/or irregularities, verifying that the samples were correctly labeled, etc. I performed several of these actions for each of the considered datasets.
+(Over all datasets combined, I performed all of these actions)

 I wrote a significant part of the final paper and I presented (parts of) 5 presentations.
 2 external and 3 internal presentations.
 A more detailed description of my contribution to the paper can be found further on in this document in the part Communication - writing paper.